Varunmargam/My_Blogs/cll0s214k000q09mgc4vjccg3.md

     #there may be cases when the application or the service may need these environment variables to run
     ```

-6. EXPOSE: It is used to expose the specified port i.e. the container will listen to this port.
+6. `EXPOSE`: It is used to expose the specified port i.e. the container will listen to this port.
 Listening on a port means it is actively waiting for incoming data or requests on that port.

     ```dockerfile
     EXPOSE 3000
     # The container will listen to port 3000.
     ```

-7. RUN: Executes commands inside the container during the image build process.
+7. `RUN`: Executes commands inside the container during the image build process.
 It is used to install packages, set up dependencies, and perform any necessary configurations.

     ```dockerfile
     RUN pip install flask
     # Like this you can run all the commands to download all the required dependencies.
     ```

-8. CMD: Specifies the default command to run when the container starts.
+8. `CMD`: Specifies the default command to run when the container starts.
 Unlike the `RUN` keyword, `CMD` does not execute during image build; instead, it defines the command to run when a container is launched from the built Docker image.

     ```dockerfile
     CMD ["python","app.py"]